arangodb/docs/3.11/data-modeling-collections.md

 - For the **extended** naming constraints:
   - Names can consist of most UTF-8 characters, such as Japanese or Arabic letters, emojis, letters with accentuation.
-Some ASCII characters are disallowed, but less compared to the  _traditional_ naming convention.
+Some ASCII characters are disallowed, but less compared to the  _traditional_ naming constraints.
   - Names cannot contain the characters `/` or `:` at any position, nor any control characters (below ASCII code 32), such as `\n`, `\t`, `\r`, and `\0`.
   - Spaces are accepted, but only in between characters of the name.
 Leading